Jewish Industrial Removal Office: Background

 Jews in the twentieth century were met with antisemitic attitudes in various places.
 In Spain and Portugal, they had previously been confronted by the Spanish Inquisition.
 The Inquisition forced Jews to renounce their faith and convert to Christianity, with the penalty of being exiled if they did not do so.
 Once Jews converted to Christianity, they were branded New Christians by the Spanish.
 This served to continuously single out the Jewish even when they attempted to assimilate completely to the society around them.
 In Romania Jews were faced with similar problems.
 These struggles caused major migration among Jewish groups.

 Establishment

 As a consequence of this increase in migration from Jewish groups, immigration records were created, and organizations were formed to facilitate the migration of Jews.
-A branch of the Jewish Agricultural Society called The Industrial Removal Office (IRO) was created in 1901 in order to help Jewish immigrants to integrate economically, culturally, and permanently into the affairs of American Society in the United States of America.
+A branch of the Jewish Agricultural Society called The Industrial Removal Office (IRO), created and funded by philanthropist Maurice de Hirsch, was created in 1901 in order to help Jewish immigrants to integrate economically, culturally, and permanently into the affairs of American Society in the United States of America.